dertinfo/dertinfo/README.md

 ## Hi there 👋

 This is the second edit direct to main that should be blocked by the protection rule.
-The protection rule wasn't enabled at first
+The protection rule wasn't enabled at first then I hadn't hit save changes at the bottom.

 <!--